 *Lesson packages must be completed within 60 days of 1st lesson.

 Look for our Polo 101 classes held prior to every season.

-Tickets available online or here inside the polo pavilion at The Final Chukker, our newest box office location, or at any of The Villages Box Office locations.
+Tickets available online or here inside The Villages Polo Club main office, or at any of The Villages Box Office locations.